annaneo/Hildesheim3D/README.md

 ## Dependencies and Requirements

-virtualTour depens on Three.js in revision 68 and other smaller scripts by [Mr. Doob] [1].
+virtualTour depends on Three.js in revision 68 and other smaller scripts by [Mr. Doob] [1].
 Further it uses a helper script by [stemkoski] [2] to handle full screen support.
 The used shader are inspired by [zz85] [3].
 The effect composer for applying shader is by [alteredq] [4].